 Tip – The intensity of your exercises determines your sleep pattern, focusing only on the workout without other irrelevant thoughts while exercising.

 Regular exercise increases self-confidence and self-esteem.
 And once you notice that your body and mind feel lighter, you would naturally feel like exercising.
 Exercises would increase your strength and physical activeness.
 There are certainly a lot of tangible achievements from regular exercise from improving endurance to reducing weight and increasing muscle tone.
 These achievements will increase the self-esteem and self-confidence within you.

 Tip – The change happens even before you realize it like you may not set out for better-fitting clothes, a thinner physique, or the ability to climb a hill without getting breathless.

 Reduction in Dementia

 Physical activity can assist as a protective factor in dementia and cognitive risk in older people.
-We all have seen the increase in life expectancy, which is due to improvements in health care.
+We all have seen an increase in life expectancy, which is due to improvements in health care.
 The growing population and more interest in physical well-being are continuously improving people’s lifestyles over the years.
 The health issues increase as per the age like older people are likely to have dementia or decline in cognitive functions such as attention and concentration.

 Tip – The research shows that there is around 30% lower risk of depression and dementia for adults who are involved in daily exercise.